Things to do in Pembrokeshire — A Weekend Itinerary

 MORE THINGS TO DO ON YOUR PEMBROKESHIRE WEEKEND BREAK

-For nature lovers, this area of the Pembrokeshire coast in Wales has to be one of the finest places to visit for a weekend or a short break away.
+For nature lovers, this area of the Pembrokeshire coast in Wales has to be one of the best places to visit for a weekend itinerary.

 There are plenty more things to do, and places to visit in the area, so you may want to plan a few weekends in Pembrokeshire to make the most of this spectacularly scenic area.